2008 European Amateur Team Championship

 The 2008 European Amateur Team Championship took place 1–5 July at Royal Park Golf & Country Club in Fiano, Italy.
 It was the 26th men's golf European Amateur Team Championship.

 It was the first time the championship was played in consecutive years, since its inauguration in 1959.

 Venue

 The club was founded in 1971 by the Agnelli family.
-Its first course, the Allianz Course, a parkland and forest course, in Fiano, in the Metropolitan City of Turin, about 20 kilometres (12 miles) northwest of Turin, in the region Piedmont, Italy, was designed the same year by Robert Trent Jones Sr.
+Its first course, the Allianz Course, a parkland and forest course, in Fiano, in the Metropolitan City of Turin, about 20 kilometers (12 miles) northwest of Turin, in the region Piedmont, Italy, was designed the same year by Robert Trent Jones Sr. The course had previously hosted the 2009–2012 Italian Open on the European Tour.

 Format

 Each team consisted of 6 players, playing two rounds of stroke-play over two days, counting the five best scores each day for each team.